i05nagai/memorandum/language/english.md

 * through and throught
     * in every aspect; thoroughly or completely.
 * rubric
+    * a set of instructions, especially on an exam paper, usually printed in a different style or colour:
+    * Read/Follow the rubric carefully.
 * juncture
+    * n, C
     * key juncture
+    * a particular point in time
+    * At this juncture, it is impossible to say whether she will make a full recovery.
 * cave art
 * rock art
 * weaving